Experiential Learning - Research Opportunities

 Interested in Research?

-In addition to the learning you do in your engineering classes, you have the opportunity to do research outside the classroom, assisting Calvin's engineering professors with their research projects.
+In addition to the learning you do in your engineering classes, you have the opportunity to do research outside of the classroom, assisting Calvin's engineering professors with their research projects.

 Some students have ventured off campus to do research at other colleges and universities.
 The National Science Foundation sponsors an REU (Research Experience for Undergraduates) program that many different universities support.